Here I try to explore the various options for a logically feasible Exodus.

 More proof is that the number of soldiers from Reuben, Gad, and Manasseh (it says every one of whom gathered) in Joshua 4:13 is 40,000, yet the censuses in both Numbers 1 and 26 give three times as many men.
 It's not that the population count in Numbers 26 is the total males or people (v.52) - as we noted that means all Israel 20 and up (v.2).
 For a reduction of the population by 1/3 from the Exodus to the Conquest 40 years later, it would mean that in the course of a generation some 1-1.5 million people died prematurely.
 Even if we take into account that semi-nomadism could've reduced and restrains population size/growth, this is unlikely to be unmentioned if it happened.

-If we throw the first two theories in the mix here, we can suppose that the original values were something like X number of families, with various different ways of counting things, and a bold scribe decided to do the math to get solid answers and came up with what we have in the present text.
+Returning to the way the values changed, if we throw the first two theories in the mix here, we can suppose that the original values were something like X number of families, with various different ways of counting things, and a bold scribe decided to do the math to get solid answers and came up with what we have in the present text.
 This would explain why all the numbers are in the thousands in all three places, and eliminates the need to suppose someone was dumb enough to have so many unintentional glosses.

 Writing in the 5th century BC, Herodotus notes that there were many groups of tens of thousands going in and out of Egypt, particularly the Nile Delta; though how accurate his information is on the numbers can be questionable.
 Certainly the Egyptians moved many tribes (Shasu) out of Egypt and into Canaan/Midian in the 13th and 12th centuries BC, though their numbers are speculative.
-Perhaps they learned from the Israelites and preferred this more ameliatory policy rather than to have to deal with more semi-nomadic uncontrollable elements, much like, for example, the Berbers of North Africa who were never really in full submission to the Fatimids (Jean of Joinville - even followed their own sect of Islam, like other outlaws).
+Perhaps they learned from the Israelites and preferred this more ameliatory policy rather than to have to deal with more semi-nomadic uncontrollable elements, much like, for example, the Berbers of North Africa who were never really in full submission to the Fatimids (Jean of Joinville - they even followed their own sect of Islam, like other outlaws).

 Whatever the case, we know that copying scribes made mistakes (4,000 or 40,000 chariots?), and sometimes even as a tool to reconcile perceived inconsistencies, such as the Greek and other texts of the reign lengths and correlations of the kings of Israel and Judah (Edwin R. Thiele gives a chart in his The Mysterious Numbers of the Hebrew Kings (3rd ed., 1983), pp.209-210).